28 Comments

 Robin Liberte’'s avatar

 Oligarchs have always ruled over the peasantry.
-Even here in the U.S., our beloved country was founded by them, established by them, developed using their rules (and our labor)…where their manipulation was game planned out and conducted behind closed conference room and Board room doors in secret.
-Meanwhile, they told the America’s peasantry that its voice in Democracy was paramount to Democracy’s success and Election Day was our day to be heard.
-It was a perfect system that worked for 250 years, despite a few uprisings by the peasants from time to time; but we all generally bought into it, with many of the peasantry giving their lives in battle to defend this Democratic Capitalist system.
+Even here in the U.S., our beloved country was founded by them, established by them, and developed using their rules (and our labor)…where their manipulation was carefully planned out and conducted behind closed conference room and boardroom doors in secret.
+Meanwhile, they told America’s peasantry that its voice in Democracy was paramount to democracy’s success and that Election Day was their day to be heard.
+It was a perfect system that worked for 250 years, despite a few uprisings by the peasants from time to time, but we all generally bought into it, with many of the peasantry giving their lives in battle to defend this Democratic Capitalist system.
 But a 250-year success story wasn’t enough to satisfy the oligarchs’ endless hunger for wealth.
-They realized they could obtain even more if they came out of the shadows, controlled Democracy’s three branches of government by putting puppets in charge, and dismantling government and the regulatory state from within.
+They realized they could obtain even more if they came out of the shadows, controlled Democracy’s three branches of government by putting puppets in charge, and dismantled government and the regulatory state from within.
 Record profits are already being realized for them, while the peasantry suffers (as this article accurately describes).
-The peasantry is fighting back though.
-We’re currently in Day 2 of a five day nationwide economic blackout (see blackoutthesystem.org) which has followed on the heals of multiple economic boycotts of big corporations like Target, Amazon, and Walmart, promoted by The People’s Union USA.
+The peasantry is fighting back, though.
+We’re currently in Day 2 of a five-day nationwide economic blackout (see blackoutthesystem.org), which has followed on the heels of multiple economic boycotts of big corporations like Target, Amazon, and Walmart, promoted by The People’s Union USA.
 The peasantry is rising just like we have throughout history.
-We should expect multiple setbacks over the coming decades, but in the end, the peasants will win this fight and the oligarchs heads will be on a spike.
+We should expect multiple setbacks over the coming decades, but in the end, the peasants will win this fight, and the oligarchs' heads will be on a spike.
 The only question then becomes, what system will we create to replace this failed one?
-Corbet suggests one for our consideration.
+Corbin suggests one for our consideration.
 Sharpen your pitchforks, everyone!

 Expand full comment